Azure/Azure-Sentinel/Solutions/CiscoUmbrella/Playbooks/Playbooks/CiscoUmbrella-GetDomainInfo/readme.md

 #### b.
 Configurations in Sentinel

 1. In Microsoft sentinel, analytical rules should be configured to trigger an incident.
-In the *Entity maping* section of the analytics rule creation workflow, malicious URL should be mapped to **Url** identitfier of the **URL** entity type.
+In the *Entity mapping* section of the analytics rule creation workflow, malicious URL should be mapped to **Url** identitfier of the **URL** entity type.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.

 #### c.
 Assign Playbook Microsoft Sentinel Responder Role